 DEBT MARKET – BOND MARKET IN INDIA

-Only a few investors might aware of the bond market.
-Here we will be learning about the debt market through some Phases and also about the advantages of the debt market.
+Only a few investors might be aware of the bond market.
+Here, we will learn about the debt market through some Phases and its advantages.

-The underestimated or underrated market holds an average return of 7.5-10% per annum, which is ultimately more than all endowment, cashback life insurance policy, fixed deposit, recurring deposits, and all post office schemes.
+The underestimated or underrated market has an average annual return of 7.5-10%, which is ultimately more than all endowment, cashback life insurance policies, fixed deposits, recurring deposits, and post office schemes.

-Before we dive deeply into the methods and investment option, we have to understand the basics and how it works.
+Before we explore the methods and investment options in-depth, we must first understand the basics and how they work.

 We will be touching upon the following topics.

-· Bond in simple terms means the Government or Corporate companies supply their part of assets as an agreement to investors as a security, for debts for a particular tenure.
-Bond is always a fixed income investment instruments for the investors as the agreement speaks the interest rate and tenure.
+• In simple terms, bonds mean the Government or Corporate companies supply their part of assets as an agreement to investors as a security for debts for a particular tenure.
+Bonds are always a fixed-income investment instrument for investors as the agreement speaks to the interest rate and tenure.

-· The Bond can be issued by both Government, RBI, Corporate companies.
-The highest valuable bond is G-Sec bonds (Government Security Bond).
+• Bonds can be issued by the Government, RBI, or Corporate companies.
+The most valuable bond is the G-Sec bond (Government Security Bond).

-· There are many types of bonds like RBI Bond, Bank bonds, Debenture Bonds, Convertible bonds, treasury bills, central and state government bonds, etc.
+• There are many types of bonds, such as RBI, Bank, Debt Bonds, Convertible, treasury bills, and central and state government bonds.

-Why Government or Corporate approach the Bond Market?
+Why do Governments or Corporations approach the Bond Market?

-The Government and Corporate companies approach the bond market to raise funds for their development and progress.
-The other option is to get loans from banks for which they have to pay high interest as compared to bonds or debt instruments.
+Governments and Corporate companies approach the bond market to raise funds for their development and progress.
+The other option is to get loans from banks, for which they have to pay high interest compared to bonds or debt instruments.

-RBI recently issued a bond for a 7.75% interest rate for 7 years, as you see here RBI will be paying an interest rate of 7.75% to the investors for 7 years, which is a lower rate compared to loans.
+RBI recently issued a bond with a 7.75% interest rate for 7 years.
+As you can see, RBI will be paying investors a 7.75% interest rate for 7 years, which is a lower rate compared to loans.

-In a simple way, corporate companies get a huge loan as their cash flows to development or investment in new portfolios and return the capital with minimal interest in the particular tenure.
+Corporate companies get huge loans as their cash flows to development or investment in new portfolios and return the capital with minimal interest in the particular tenure.

 Primary Market:

 The place at which borrower provides their security instruments and borrows the desired amount from investors.
-There will be s fixed rate in coupon and issue price of bond in India.
+There will be a fixed rate in coupon and issue price of bonds in India.

 Secondary Market:

-The secondary market is basically referred to as, the trade happening in the stock market.
-When it comes to trade, it always requires a buyer and a seller.
+The secondary market is referred to as the trade happening in the stock market.
+Trade always requires a buyer and a seller.
 The rate of the bond and Coupon (Interest) rates are inversely proportional.
 If the interest rate decreases, the value of the bond increases, and if the interest rate increases, the bond value decreases.

 For example, if you buy a bond for Rs.
-1000 at a coupon rate of 8%, the earning per year is Rs.
+1000 at a coupon rate of 8%, the earnings per year is Rs.
 80. If the interest rate or coupon rate reduces to 6.5% or 6.4%, someone has to pay Rs.
-1250 to buy the bond, only then you will receive the earning of Rs.
+1250 to buy the bond; only then will you earn Rs.
 80 per year.
-This is how to bond value and interest rate or inversely proportional.
+This is how bond value and interest rate are inversely proportional.

-Note: If you don’t trade it in the secondary market or hold the bond till the tenure as per the agreement, you will get the capital as well as the interest earnings as per the bond without any change.
+Note: If you don’t trade it in the secondary market or hold the bond till the tenure as per the agreement, you will get the capital and the interest earnings as per the bond without any change.

-· As discussed earlier, the bond is a type of fixed income with a security instrument.
+· As discussed earlier, the bond is a fixed income with a security instrument.

 · There is a dividend option available in yearly, half-yearly, and quarterly.

-· People who retire or invest Lumpsum amount and need a fixed income regularly can invest in bonds.
+· People who retire or invest a lump sum amount and need a fixed income regularly can invest in bonds.

-· It cannot be used to liquidate at the time of any emergency.
-In fact, you can sell the bond in the secondary market, but the yield depends on the interest rate.
+· It cannot be used to liquidate during any emergency.
+You can sell the bond in the secondary market, but the yield depends on the interest rate.

 · There is no credit and liquidity risk.
 The only risk associated with it is Interest rate risk.

 · But, investing in bonds is not easy.
 The minimum amount will be in some lakhs, which is not a cake for everyone.
-It is one of the limitations in, investments in bonds.
+It is one of the limitations of investments in bonds.

 · In India, the bond market doesn’t have many players, and the market is led by the government, RBI, and PSU Banks, this ensures the safety of the investor’s capital.

-· Like equity, the bond also has the face value and you can invest in the multiples of the face value only.
+· Like equity, the bond also has a face value, and you can invest in multiples of the face value only.

 · Bonds in India can be traded through stock exchanges like NSE and BSE.

-· We can invest in these debt mutual funds where the liquidity is very quick and professionally managed by a fund manager.
+· We can invest in these debt mutual funds where the liquidity is quickly and professionally managed by a fund manager.

-· Never buy a bond that gives you more interest rate, check a bond that has a CRISIL rating of AAA, which has more safety than other bonds.
+· Never buy a bond that gives you a higher interest rate; check a bond with a CRISIL rating of AAA, which has more safety than other bonds.

 Note: In the next topic, we will be covering completely debt mutual funds

-· Bond or debt market is one of the safe ways for investors with equal returns to the inflation rate.
+· The bond or debt market is one of the safe ways for investors with equal returns to the inflation rate.

-· You have to buy the bonds in the primary market and hold it till the maturity period or fixed tenure.
+· You must buy the bonds in the primary market and hold them until the maturity period or fixed tenure.

-· If required in case of any emergency, you can sell in the secondary market, but there is a risk of interest rate while selling it in the secondary market.
+· If required in any emergency, you can sell in the secondary market, but there is a risk of interest rate while selling it in the secondary market.

 · There is no credit and liquidity risk associated with bonds.

-· In the last three years, bond markets are yielding an average of 7-10% returns per annum, which is a good return when compared to all traditional ways of returns.
+· In the last three years, bond markets have yielded an average of 7-10% returns per annum, which is a good return when compared to all traditional ways of returns.

 · Before purchasing a bond, go through its CRISIL rating if it’s a corporate bond.